isotronic/react-blog/README.md

 # react-blog

-A blog built with React and Bootstrap that fetches data from a backend API running on NodeJS and Express with MongoDB.
-You can register and create new posts, see, edit and delete the posts you created, and recover your password using your email address.
-To read all the posts you don't need to be logged in.
+A full-stack blog application built with React, Bootstrap, and a backend API running on Node.js and Express with MongoDB.
+The project enables users to register, create, edit, delete posts, and recover passwords through email.
+The frontend fetches data from the backend API to deliver a seamless blogging experience.

+## Features

+- **User Authentication:** Register and log in securely.
+Password recovery is also implemented using email verification.

+- **CRUD Operations:** Create, read, update, and delete blog posts.
+Users can manage their own posts.

+- **Responsive Design:** The React frontend, built with Bootstrap, ensures a responsive and user-friendly experience on various devices.

 ## Install